Na Tum Jaano Na Hum: Soundtrack

 According to the Indian trade website Box Office India, with around 9,00,000 units sold, this film's soundtrack album was the year's fifteenth highest-selling.

 Reception

 The film, which was funded by retail magnate Kishore Biyani, was a critical and commercial failure.

+Taran Adarsh of IndiaFM gave the film 1 out of 5, writing, "On the whole, NA TUM JAANO NA HUM has some moments for the classes, but not much for the masses."
+Bhavna Giani of Rediff.com wrote, "First-time director Arjun Sablok does nothing spectacular with the movie.
+Perhaps the only worthwhile mention is the song Aha aha, where he does something different with its visualisation."